mean00/LLVM-embedded-toolchain-for-rv32/README.md

 # LLVM Embedded Toolchain for Rv32

+## Goal

 This is a derivative of the very nice project from ARM.

-It build the riscv32 imac and imafc clang+picolibc toolchain.
+I mainly use it with WCH RiscV chips but it should work with others.

+## Version:

+- picolibc 1.8.9-2
+- clang 21.1.8

+## Supported RV32

+It builds a clang+picolib toolchain for rv32-imac and rv32-imafc

+Contrarily to the upstream project, it pulls llvm and picolibc through git submodule

+## Building

+Dependencies:
+`gcc, g++, make (or ninja), cmake, meson , patch`

 Usage :
+`git submodule update &&

-mkdir build && cd build && cmake .. && make  package-llvm-toolchain
+mkdir build && cd build && cmake .. && make package-llvm-toolchain`

-Clang+picolibc version 19.1.1
+# ------------- Original README.md below ----------------

 # LLVM Embedded Toolchain for Arm

 This repository contains build scripts and auxiliary material for building a bare-metal LLVM based toolchain targeting Arm based on:

-* clang + llvm
+- clang + llvm
-* lld
+- lld
-* libc++abi
+- libc++abi
-* libc++
+- libc++
-* compiler-rt
+- compiler-rt
-* picolibc, or optionally newlib or LLVM's libc
+- picolibc, or optionally newlib or LLVM's libc

 ## Goal